mahdinoori2000/law-firm/README.md

 # 📖 Taawon Law Firm <a name="about-project"></a>

-**Taawon Law Firm** is a legal services project, likely a website or application, designed to provide legal information and assistance.
+**Taawon Legal** is a legal services project, likely a website or application, designed to provide legal information and assistance.
 Its focus is on supporting clients with professional legal services and resources.

 ## 🛠 Built With <a name="built-with"></a>